Emergency Management Resources

-A new VicEmergency Hotline has been created for warnings, preparedness and recovery information, planned burns and more.
+In 2016, the VicEmergency Hotline was been created for warnings, preparedness and recovery information, planned burns and more.

-The new hotline will replace the existing Victoria Bushfire Information Line (VBIL), SES Information Line, Victorian Emergency Recovery Information Line, and others from DEDJTR and DELWP.
+The hotline replaced the old Victoria Bushfire Information Line (VBIL), SES Information Line, Victorian Emergency Recovery Information Line, and others from DEDJTR and DELWP.

 The new phone number is - 1800 226 226

 emergency.vic.gov.au is a combined source of emergency information and warnings.